My Hot Flash Was Actually a Kundalini Awakening (It Wasn't)

 I woke up at 3:17 AM absolutely certain my body had decided to exit the mortal plane via internal fire.

-My first thought: This is it.
+My first thought was, This is it.
 Spontaneous combustion.
 I always knew I'd go out dramatically.

-My second thought: Wait, I'm still alive.
+My second thought was, Wait, I'm still alive.
 And freezing.
 And now sweating again.
 What fresh hell—

-Sudden heat rising through the body?
-Kundalini energy ascending, or just your ovaries throwing a retirement party without consulting you.
+Sudden heat rising through the body could be kundalini energy ascending, or it could be your ovaries throwing a retirement party without consulting you.

-Interrupted sleep and vivid dreams?
-Ancestral messages coming through, or just your hormones playing Jenga with your REM cycles.
+Interrupted sleep and vivid dreams could be ancestral messages coming through, or they could be your hormones playing Jenga with your REM cycles.

-Feeling like your entire identity is dissolving?
-Ego death and spiritual rebirth, or just your body announcing that the first half of your life is officially over and nobody asked your opinion.
+Feeling like your entire identity is dissolving could be ego death and spiritual rebirth, or it could be your body announcing that the first half of your life is officially over and nobody asked your opinion.

 I spent an embarrassing amount of time trying to make my symptoms mean something.

-Surely the fact that I woke up burning at 3 AM—the witching hour!—was significant.
+Surely the fact that I woke up burning at 3 AM (the witching hour!) was significant.
 Surely my sudden inability to remember why I walked into rooms was my third eye opening so wide it crowded out mundane memory.
-Surely the rage that bubbled up when my husband asked what was for dinner was righteous feminine fury, not just... regular fury at being asked that question for the 8,000th time.
+Surely the rage that bubbled up when my husband asked what was for dinner was righteous feminine fury, and not just regular fury at being asked that question for the 8,000th time.

 My therapist, bless her, let me talk about it for twenty minutes before gently asking if I'd seen my doctor.